Emilio Aceval: Presidency

 He was President of the Republic from November 25, 1898 to January 9, 1902.
 His cabinet was formed by: José P. Urdapilleta, Finance; José Segundo Decoud in Foreign Affairs, Guillermo de los Rios in the Interior; José Zacarías Caminos, Venancio Víctor López, Gerónimo Pereira Cazal, and Pedro José Tomás Bobadilla, Justice, Worship and Public Instruction, and Colonel Juan Antonio Escurra in War and Navy.

-During the government of President Aceval, the National Council on Education, the Directorate General of Schools, and the National Council of Hygiene were created, as well as an Internal Revenue Servicee, and settled colonies of immigrants, especially Italians.
+During the government of President Aceval, the National Council on Education, the Directorate General of Schools, and the National Council of Hygiene were created, as well as an Internal Revenue Service, and settled colonies of immigrants, especially Italians.
 Paraguay also participated in the International Exhibition of Philadelphia during Aceval's presidency, and went through an epidemic of bubonic plague, which led to the creation of the Bacteriological Office.

 A relapse in the political situation caused serious conflicts reflected in Congress.
 On January 9, 1902, a military revolutionary committee forced Aceval to resign.
 Congress decided to appoint as his successor, vice president, Don Héctor Carballo.
 Aceval's removal has been characterized as a military coup.

 He died in Asunción on April 15, 1931.